zenglg/unvme/README.md

       where the unvme-benchmark script resides.
 The outut directory can also be overriden by specifying OUTDIR on the shell command line.

-    + If the tested device nsid is other than 1 then the variable NSID must be specified on the shell command line.
+    + If the tested device nsid is other than 1 then set the variable NSID on the shell command line (e.g. NSID=2 test/unvme-benchmark /dev/vfio/10).

 Documentation